zuplo/zudoku/docs/pages/docs/configuration/overview.md

 Zudoku uses a single file for configuration.
 It controls the structure, metadata, style, plugins, and routing for your documentation.

-You can find the `zudoku.config.ts` file in the root directory of your project.
+You can find the file in the root directory of your project.
+It will be start with `zudoku.config`.
+The file can be in either JavaScript or TypeScript format and use a `.js`, `.mjs`, `.jsx`, `.ts`, or `.tsx` file extension.

-It will already be populated with some default options.
+When you create a project with `create-zudoku-app`, a default configuration file is generated for you.
+This file is a good starting point and can be customized to suit your needs.

 ## Example